DecentraLabsCom/Smart-Contract-Specifications/README.md

 - **addLab**: Allows the contract provider to add a new lab with the on-chain stored metadata.
 - **setTokenURI**: Allows the contract provider to set or update the URI for the file containing the off-chain metadata of a specific lab token ID.
 - **tokenURI**: Returns the URI for the off-chain metadata of a given lab/token ID.
 Used for compliance with ERC721 standards.
-- **updateLab**: Allows the contract provider to update metadata stored on-chain.
+- **updateLab**: Allows the contract provider to update metadata stored on-chain, including the token URI, which links to the metadata stored off-chain.
 - **deleteLab**: Allows the contract provider to delete an existing lab.
 - **getLab**: Retrieves the information about the lab structure (on-chain metadata) corresponding to the provided lab ID.
 - **getAllLabs**: Retrieves a list with all the lab IDs.